 Day care centers or child care activities

-Organizations that offer Cisco Networking Academy training programs (even if they were previously accepted for Cisco grants) or those that teach the Networking Academy curriculum as a single or separate component of their overall mission or services
+Organisations that offer Cisco Networking Academy training programs (even if they were previously accepted for Cisco grants) or those that teach the Networking Academy curriculum as a single or separate component of their overall mission or services

-Research organizations
+Research organisations

-Business and professional organizations
+Business and professional organisations

-Farming and related activity organizations
+Farming and related activity organisations

-Legislative and political activity organizations
+Legislative and political activity organisations

 Credit counseling services or financial education

-Advocacy organizations, including Planned Parenthood organizations
+Advocacy organisations, including Planned Parenthood organisations

 Libraries and museums

-• Substitutions: Cisco may substitute functionally equivalent products in a request.
+Substitutions: Cisco may substitute functionally equivalent products in a request.

-• Product distribution:
+Product distribution: